Adversarial Machine Learning Phases of Matter

 We find that typical phase classifiers based on deep neural networks are likewise extremely vulnerable to adversarial perturbations.
-This is demonstrated through two concrete examples, which cover different phases of matter (including both symmetry-breaking and symmetry-protected topological phases) and different strategies (such as, fast gradient sign method \cite{Madry2017Towards}, momentum iterative method \cite{dong2018boosting}, and projected gradient descent \cite{Madry2017Towards}, etc.) to obtain the adversarial perturbations.
-In addition, through adversarial training, we demonstrate that the robustness of such classifiers to specific types of adversarial perturbations can be significantly improved.
-Our results shed new light on the fledgling field of machine-learning applications in condensed matter physics, which may provides a valuable guidance for both theoretical and experimental future studies as the field matures.
+This is demonstrated through two concrete examples, which cover different phases of matter (including both symmetry-breaking and symmetry-protected topological phases) and different strategies to obtain the adversarial perturbations. \diff{To better understand why these adversarial examples can fool the classifier \diff{in the physics context}, we open up the neural network and use an idea borrowed from the machine learning community, called activation map \cite{zhou2015object, zhou2015learning}, to study how the classifier \diff{infers} different phases of matter.} \diff{Further, we show that an adversarial training-based defense strategy improves classifiers' ability to resist specific perturbations and how well the underlying physical principles are captured.
+Our results shed light on the fledgling field of machine-learning applications in condensed matter physics, which may provide an important paradigm for future theoretical and experimental studies as the field matures.}